Proverbs 27:17...As Iron Sharpens Iron So Must One Man Sharpen Another

 We provide hangar bird netting across the Midwest including:

-We document bird activity, roost points, structural layout, and safety requirements.
+We evaluate bird activity, roosting areas, structural layout, and site-specific safety considerations.

 Protect your aircraft, facility, and inspection standards with permanent bird exclusion.